CSSjieun/R-programming/README.md

    Mainly predict the uncoming event or issue using past data.

-   It predict or estimate an output (response) from various inputs (predictors) Statistical tools: better understanding about the relationship between the response and the predi tors (inference) Maching learning tools: better (prediction accuracy) --> Most widely used tools: regression, classification, text analytics, recommendation systems, time series
+   It predict or estimate an output (response) from various inputs (predictors) Statistical tools: better understanding about the relationship between the response and the predictors (inference) Maching learning tools: better (prediction accuracy) --> Most widely used tools: regression, classification, text analytics, recommendation systems, time series